lizbeth58/Copy-Files/README.md

 # Copy-Files
-A Unix custom command to copy files
+A custom command to copy files depicting the classic producer consumer problem.

+Usage: java copyfile (src) (dst) (byte per iteration) (buffer size) Copies a file from src to dst